 If you are still at school you can access an apprenticeship through your school.
 Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.

 Required registration and licensing

-To work as a teachers’ aide in Western Australia you will need to obtain a current Working With Children Check from the Department of Communities and undertake a Nationally Coordinated Criminal History Check conducted by the Department of Education’s Screening Unit.
+To work as a teachers’ aide in Western Australia, you will need to hold a current Working with Children Check issued by the Working with Children Screening Unit of the Department of Communities and undergo a Nationally Coordinated Criminal History Check (NCCHC) conducted by the Department of Education Screening Unit.